project8/luna_base/Documentation/ValidationLog.rst

 Version: 0.5.0
 ~~~~~~~~~~~~~~

-Release Date:
+Release Date: June 17, 2019
 '''''''''''''''''''''''''''''''

+Note that while this was released in June, work was completed in April, 2019.

 New Features:
 '''''''''''''

-* New Locust version: v1.10.3
+* New Locust version: v1.11.0
-* New Mermithid version: v1.1.7
+* New Mermithid version: v1.1.8
+* New Katydid version: 2.15.3
 * Update to pystan v2.18.1.0